 Simple flavors that will surprise you at first bite!
 A layer of moist and super easy-to-make banana muffin cake is topped with luscious dulce de leche and whipped cream.
-I love anything banoffee and this cake will make your taste buds dance.
+This cake will make your taste buds dance.
 Trust me, if you never tried this combination you're in for a ride.

 Ingredients

-This recipe is my favorite banana muffin turned sheet cake.
+This recipe is my favorite banana muffin turned into a cake.
 Sort of.
 It's very easy to make because it has oil so there's no need to soften butter and beat until creamy.

 For the cake

 - Bananas: make sure they are soft and with brown spots.
 This will ensure the best possible flavor.
-I like to mash them with some larger pieces in it to give the cake more texture.
+I like to mash them with larger pieces to give the cake more texture.

 The second layer is this milk jam that I personally love and is the easy answer to the caramel layer found in the original banoffee pie.